Streaming Architecture

 Multi-CDN uses two or more CDN providers and dynamically routes traffic based on performance, geography, cost, or failover rules to improve reliability and playback QoE—especially for large live events and global audiences.

-Where it fits in OTT stack
+Where it fits in the OTT stack

 How it works